cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ---
-title: Sandbox of Single-Node Cloudberry Database
+title: Sandbox of Cloudberry Database
 ---

-# Install Single-Node Cloudberry Database in a Docker Container
+# Install Cloudberry Database With Docker

-This document guides you on how to quickly set up and connect to a single-node Cloudberry Database in a Docker environment.
+This document guides you on how to quickly set up and connect to a Cloudberry Database in a Docker environment.
 You can try out Cloudberry Database by performing some basic operations and running SQL commands.

 > [!WARNING]
 > This guide is intended for testing or development.
 DO NOT use it for production.